ppPerga/1800_202410_BBY30/README.md

 * Firebase 8.0 (BAAS - Backend as a Service)
 * Google fonts
 * chart.js
+* Sweet Alert

 ## 4. Complete setup/installion/usage
 State what a user needs to do when they come to your project.
 How do others start using your code or application?
 Here are the steps ...
-* First they have to answer a few questions about their sleep scheduale
+* First, after the sign up, they have to answer a few questions about their sleep scheduale which there is a button for it in the main *    page.
 * Second, they would receive a schedule from the system to help them
 * And the last step is to commit to the instructions and new scheduale
 * User can input sleep length and quality to form a graph showing their data over time
+* Note: The user is able to input the quality of the sleep they had from the last night only one time per day, and overtime, the
+*   the chart would be filled out more and more everyday based on the data it will receive.

 ## 5. Known Bugs and Limitations
 Here are some known bugs: